BrandonKirklen/TA-DB_Networks/docs/dbn_out.rst

 New discovery syslog messages are sent when the DBN-6300 identifies a new user, service, host, listener, or context linking client and server in dimensions (ipseity).

-The fields associated with these various messages are:
+The fields associated with these various messages are shown below with optional values in brackets:

 +--------------+------------------------------------+------------------------------------------------------------------------------------------------------------------------+
 | Signature ID | Name                               | Description                                                                                                            |